K-D-Gallagher/eye-patterning/README.md

 ## Annotation of cell classes

 With cells segmented and tracked, we were able to annotate the identities of photoreceptor cells (R-cells) onto our data manually.
 Cell classes were easily determined by their unique morphology once they've differentiated on the posterior side of the morphogenetic furrow.
 These identities were then propegated backwards in time, allowing us to extract measurements of position, topology, and morphology from these cells before they were committed to these fates.
-This code shows how to access these cell class annotations and color in the cell area corresponding to each instance of a R-cell throughout the duration of the movie.
+This section of 'ANALYSIS_DRIVER.m' demonstrates how to access these cell class annotations and color in the cell area corresponding to each instance of a R-cell throughout the duration of the movie.

 ![precluster_ID_example](github_media/preclusters.gif)